unconst/BitTensor/README.md

 <p align="center">  maximize ∏ P (T' | f(T)) </p>

-Intuitively "you shall know a word by the company it keeps" - John Rupert Firth, and this high-level paradigm has been shared and successfully applied by a large number of models to build incredibly powerful representations for language.
+This high-level paradigm has been shared and successfully applied by a large number of models to build incredibly powerful representations for language.
 These include:

 <ul>
 <li> ELMO [31] representations from bidirectional recurrent neural networks.